-The members of the corporate governance and nominating committee are Peter O. Shea, Jr. (Chair) and Richard N. Massey.
+The members of the corporate governance and nominating committee are Peter O. Shea, Jr. (Chair), Sandra D. Morgan and John D. Rood.
 Each of Messrs.
-Shea and Massey was deemed to be independent by the board, as required by the New York Stock Exchange.
-The corporate governance and nominating committee met once in 2019.
+Shea, Rood and Ms. Morgan was deemed to be independent by the board, as required by the New York Stock Exchange.
+The corporate governance and nominating committee met twice in 2020.